RamiAlboqmi/RTE/README.md

 1. Install kubernetes.
 We installed (minikupbe) on a Ububtue server.
 Your can follow the stpes as shown in this URL: https://minikube.sigs.k8s.io/docs/start/
 2. Install Istio in your cluster.
 You can follow the setpes as shown in this this URL: https://istio.io/latest/docs/setup/install/ We did install a DEMO profile for the experiment.
 3. Install the Google Demo app (Online Boutique).
 You can do this by visting the Online Boutique's github repository this URL: https://github.com/GoogleCloudPlatform/microservices-demo Then you can follow as we did by going to the release folder > then run the command: kubectl install -f .
-4. Install Promethusus.
+Install Prometheus.
 You can follow the stpes in this URL: https://istio.io/latest/docs/ops/integrations/prometheus/ Make sure the default port is 9090.
-If you want change this, please make sure to specifiy this in the RTE code then push your new container image for deployment.
+If you want change this, please make sure to specify this in the RTE code then push your new container image for deployment.
-5. Remove the emailservice (the legit one) to allow for the malicious service to take place in the next steps.
-To remove the email service, please run this command: kubectl remove deployment emailservice
+5. Remove the email service (the legit one) to allow for the malicious service to take place in the next steps.
+To remove the email service, please run this command: kubectl remove deployment email service.
-5. Install the RTE component as found in the folder here /RTE which contins the followiong by running this command: kubectl install -f .
+6. Install the RTE component as found in the folder here /RTE which contains all the YAML deployment needed as shown below.
+Please run this command inside the folder: kubectl install -f .
-  1. RTE depploeyement.
-This YAML file includes a call to an image pre-built for DEMO purpose.
-You can use to test RTE.
-However, if made any change to RTE code, please make sure to deploy your image through run a docker build command inside the RTE folder:  docker build rte .
+  1. RTE deployment.
+This YAML file includes a call to an image pre-built for DEMO purpose to be used.
+You can use it to test RTE.
+However, if made any change to RTE code, please make sure to edit the RTE YAML (image reference to be yours) file and deploy your image through run a docker build command inside the RTE folder:  docker build rte .
-  2. Envoy filtuer to captre outboubd for each sidecar incldude for all microservices.
+  2. Envoy filter YAML to capture outbound traffic for each sidecar include for all microservices.
-  3. Emailservice malicious deployment to play the role of malicious services.
-Nothing has changed in the code expect to make calls to other services that the emailservice should not or expect to call.
+  3. Emailservice malicious deployment YAML to place the new malicious services.
+Nothing has changed in this code expect to make calls to other services that the email service should not or expect to call at all.